Skip to main content

 Using a CloudFront URL as Your Distribution URL

-In Production (OPS), and perhaps in other environments, such as UAT and SIT, you'll need to provide a publicly accessible URL for users to use for downloading (distributing) granule files.
+In Production (OPS), and in other environments, such as UAT and SIT, you'll need to provide a publicly accessible URL for users to use for downloading (distributing) granule files.

 This is generally done by placing a CloudFront URL in front of your private Cumulus Distribution API Gateway.
 In order to create such a CloudFront URL, contact the person who helped you obtain your Cognito credentials, and request a CloudFront URL with the following details: